 A Buzzard’s sad tale, and a trip to Plymouth Museum

 The bird of prey was discretely placed in our freezer until it could be delivered to the Museum.
-In many respects it’s very sad that such a beautiful Buzzard did not survive the winter (for what ever reasons), but reassuring to know that it did not die in vain, that its image will live on and it once again will be able display its beauty to those visiting the Museum.
+In many respects, it’s very sad that such a beautiful Buzzard did not survive the winter (for whatever reasons), but it is reassuring to know that it did not die in vain, that its image will live on and it once again will be able to display its beauty to those visiting the Museum.

 I have included the pictures of the Buzzard before and after its demise in the hope that maybe someone in the know can shed light on how it may have died.